 When one thinks of Suffolk, the usual images of pink houses, impressive Punches and Constable’s oil paintings come to mind.
 Yet more recently it’s been the craft breweries of the county that have been striving for the popular image of Suffolk, and it is the brewery of Burnt Mill, founded by Charles O’Reilly that is leading the county’s craft brewing innovation.
 Read the following, where Angus D. Birditt, writer and photographer, goes to meet Charles at his brewery to see how he turns barley into beer.

 Charles takes me further down the row of steel tanks.
 He tells me that once the brewer is happy with the sugar-high malt-water mixture – or simply known as ‘wort’ –, it is then filtered and stored in the second tank, which leaves behind a deposit of munched grain.
-This by-product is removed and collected by farmers to feed their cattle with.
+This by-product is removed and collected by farmers to feed their cattle.
 This separating process is called lautering.
 I follow Charles to the third tank, what is apparently a gigantic kettle.
 This is where the hops go in and any flavour additions you want to add in for the final tasting notes.
-He tells me that you pour the hops and additional flavours in early on in the process for bittering and flavouring, or later on for scent and aroma.
+He tells me that you pour the hops and additional flavours early on in the process for bittering and flavouring, or later on for scent and aroma.

 The fourth tank is normally called the ‘whirlpool’, where any heavy material left that hasn’t been dissolved – like chunks of malt or hop – is separated from the liquid.
 The liquid is then transferred to either the cellar or fermentation units where the yeast is then added.
 The yeast inside the fermentation units reacts with the wort, changing the sugars into everyone’s beloved alcohol.
 Charles notes that the difference between producing ale or lager is purely down to the types of yeast you use and the amount of time you leave the fermentation to occur.
-Any ale tends to be 3 to 5 weeks, and lager beers around 5-6 weeks.
+Any ale tends to be 3-5 weeks, and lager beers around 5-6 weeks.
 Once fermenting is finished, the beer is transferred through pipes into identical-looking tanks positioned in the brewery’s packaging unit to rest for a time before being canned or kegged, and distributed across the British Isles.

 Burnt Mill Brewery was established in 2016, and in under a year, Charles had turned a dilapidated farm barn, once filled with old farm machinery and thick layers of dust and cobwebs, into an impressive craft brewery selling nationwide.
-The name ‘Burnt Mill Brewery’ apparently originates from ‘Burnt Mill Hill’, the hill where the barn sits on.
-Back before the area was a working farm, the area stood a post mill hence the brewery’s attractive logo and graphic art – created by John Smith – that includes the mill.
+The name ‘Burnt Mill Brewery’ apparently originates from ‘Burnt Mill Hill’, the hill that the barn sits upon.
+Back before the area was a working farm, the area stood a post mill hence the brewery’s attractive logo and graphic art – created by Josh Smith – that includes the mill.
 Charles is a classic example of an artisanal producer, passionate and devoted to creating something unique and flavoursome.
 Charles brews beer because he loves beer, and it really does shine through in the final product.